Quality assurance principles

 • Review processes are driven at academic programme level and with regards to the College learning environment, with subsequent quality enhancement plans

 • Student feedback questionnaires are issued centrally using a standardized format.
-(Student Course Evaluation QAER100A – Instructor Evaluation Questionnaire QAER100B)

 The Quality Assurance Principles and Framework are part of a structured system for the enhancement of learning and teaching at Freshart College.
 Quality Assurance procedures support and encourage innovation in teaching and learning by providing a structure to enable reflection and action on the development of procedures to the benefit of the College community.